 With his sophomore album still on repeat in Viper HQ, we had to check out Joey Bada$$’ interview with Ebro Darden on Beats1.
 The two discussed everything about his new album, ‘All-Amerikkkan Bada$$’ including the stunning line up of collaborators.

-Peep the video and full transcript…
+Peep the audio and full transcript…

 Talk about the sounds, the artists and the producers you’re working with